 Marketing begins with good copywriting.
-A skilled freelance copywriter who is comfortable writing about spas and luxury products can help translate all that you offer into persuasive sales materials that deliver customers to your door.
+A skilled freelance copywriter who is comfortable writing about medspas and luxury products can help translate all that you offer into persuasive sales materials that deliver customers to your door.

-Start with the content for your spa website.
+Start with the content for your med spa website.
 Your website should be your primary marketing tool.
 Consider it your storefront to the world, the place where you welcome newcomers and graciously tell them about all your spa offers.

-Once you’re satisfied with the quality of your website, you may want to consider other marketing tools, such as brochures, ads, press releases and promotional flyers.
+When you’re satisfied with the quality of your website, it’s time to consider other marketing tools, such as brochures, ads, email marketing, press releases and promotional flyers.

 If you’ve never worked with a freelance copywriter, the process looks something like this.

 Step 1 — Let’s have a 30- to 60-minute conversation, typically by phone.
 We’ll ask you lots of questions.
-Hopefully, it won’t feel too much like an interrogation; we just want to understand your spa business.
+Hopefully, it won’t feel too much like an interrogation; we just want to understand your salon spa business.